AdrianG1911/P1_Navigation/README.md

 **Running the code**

 To run the code put all the files in the same folder and open Navigation.ipynb with jupyter notebook.
-Follow the instructions at the start to load the environment.
+Follow the instructions at the start to load the Banana environment.

 In order to train and save a new model: first run the **Neural Network** code, the **Agent and Learning Algorithm** code and then the **Training** code, once the agent solves the environment save the weights using the **Save Model Weights** code, change the name of the pth file to save multiple different models.